Pay your Traffic Citation

 NOTE: Confidential reports, such as psychological studies, will not be available for copy without the approval of the Administrative Judge.

-Individuals, other than parties and counsel of record, seeking to review Family Court records are referred to the following Family Court Administrative Regulation:
+Individuals, other than parties and counsel of record, seeking to review Family Court records must submit a Request for Access to Case Records, which is available under the "Public Access Policy" tab on the court's homepage.

-A certified copy of a Divorce, Support, Custody, or Protection From Abuse (Domestic Violence) Order may be obtained at the Clerk of the Family Court, 1133 Chestnut Street, First Floor.
-The fee for support, divorce, or custody Orders is $30.00, payable by cash, certified check, or money order, drawn to the order of the Prothonotary.
+A certified copy of a Divorce, Support, or Custody Order may be obtained at the Clerk of the Family Court.
+The fee for a certified copy of an order is $41.58, payable by credit card, debit card, certified check, or money order, drawn to the order of the Office of Judicial Records (OJR).
 Personal checks are NOT accepted.
-There is no fee to certify Protection from Abuse Orders.

 Effective July 1, 1996, all Motions filed in Family Court, Domestic Relations Division, must attach a completed Motion Cover Sheet.
-See copy attached.
 This shall apply to Divorce and Domestic Relations Motions.
 The Clerk of the Family Court will reject for filing any Motion that fails to comply with this notice.

 PROTHONOTARY